Rhinelander v. Rhinelander: Later years

 Rhinelander eventually returned to New York where he worked as an auditor for his family's company, the Rhinelander Real Estate Company.
 Rhinelander never remarried.
 On February 20, 1936, at the age of 32, Rhinelander died of lobar pneumonia at his father's home in Long Beach, New York.
-He was buried in the family vault in Woodlawn Cemetery in The Bronx.

 After Rhinelander's death, his father, Philip, followed the advice of the family attorney and continued to pay Jones her yearly settlement money.
 However, when Phillip died four years later in March 1940, at age 74, leaving his multimillion-dollar estate to his lone surviving child, Adelaide, as well as two nieces, and two granddaughters, Adelaide promptly stopped the quarterly payments.
 The disbursements accounted for only 0.0004 of the estate, but the heirs opposed them as "an onerous demand for life support."
 Jones took Phillip Rhinelander's heirs to court.
 After two years of court battles, the New York Supreme Court upheld the original settlement agreement, and the heirs resumed Jones' payments.

 After her final court battle with the Rhinelanders, Alice Jones remained out of the public eye.
-She also never remarried; she continued to live with her parents in Pelham Manor.
-Her father died of a heart attack in 1933.
-Her mother died of a stroke in December 1938.
+She also never remarried; she continued to live with her parents in Pelham Manor until their deaths.
 Alice Jones died in a Westchester hospital on September 13, 1989, of a heart attack caused by a stroke and hypertension.
 Her bank account contained $25,000 and she owned a one-third interest in her family home on Pelham Road, worth about $70,000.
 Her death certificate indicated that she had spent nearly a year in hospitalization.
-It showed her name as "Alice Jones," but when she was buried in Beechwoods Cemetery in New Rochelle, it was with a gravestone that bore the name "Alice J. Rhinelander."

-The Rhinelander Case in the Arts
+In the arts

 The case's depiction of interracial marriage influenced some of the literature and art of this period.
-The writer Nella Larsen, in her famous novel Passing, tells the story of Clare Kendry, a biracial woman who passes as caucasian and marries a white man.
-She passes in order to get away from her past troubles in terms of race and class, both of which arise in the Rhinelander case.
+The writer Nella Larsen, in her famous novel Passing, tells the story of Clare Kendry, a biracial woman who passes as white and marries a white man.
+She passes in order to get away from the racism of her own aunts, who allow her to live in poverty, which leaves her to face problems of both race and class, both of which arise in the Rhinelander case.
 In the novel, Clare marries John Bellew, a wealthy white man, who is not aware of her true racial identity.
 The literature as well as the Rhinelander case explore the complexity of racial identity in a public institution such as marriage.
-The Rhinelander Case also appears in Oscar Micheaux's films, “The House Behind the Cedars” and “Thirty Years Later.”
+The Rhinelander Case also appears in Oscar Micheaux's films, The House Behind the Cedars and Thirty Years Later.
 The case also served as the basis for the movie Night of the Quarter Moon (1959), starring Julie London and John Drew Barrymore.
+A historical fiction novel about Jones, The Trial of Mrs. Rhinelander by Denny S. Bryce, was released in 2024.